lucaswinningham/intention/README.md

 `required` must be given, error class, takes precedence over `default`

-`default` proc ran when not given (conflicts(sp?) with `required`), can use previously processed attributes in proc for determining default value as it is passed the instance
+`default` proc ran when not given (conflicts(sp?) with `required`), can use previously processed intance attributes in proc for determining default value as it is passed the instance

+`renamed` rename incoming key

+`loads` run incoming value serialization

+`dumps` run outgoing value serialization for `to_h` (if applicable)

 <!-- `nullable` ??? since it's different from required / optional in that a value could be given but nil -->